 When I mentioned on Facebook that I was going to be frying chicken, my friend Terri asked me how I make it and if I’d share how I do it, so I’m going to try to write down what I do.
 Admittedly, sometimes it’s hit and miss when you’re frying chicken.
 But here is a pretty good way to do it, with pictures.

 Oh, and here are my red tulips I bought Friday to use on “In The Kitchen.”
 I am so crazy about them!
-I think tulips are my favorite flower for 2011.
+I think tulips are my favorite flower.
 Just had to share.
 Then the recipe.

 MamaSteph’s Southern-Fried Chicken